A 301 redirect is like a map that will take your website’s visitors from a page or post that no longer exists to one that does.

 wp_redirect( "http://www.our-example-wp-site.com/new-url" , 301 );

-As you can see, it’s a simple function with two parameters.
-The first parameter is the link to our old URL’s page.
-The second parameter is technically optional, but if left blank, will default to an HTTP status 302, which isn’t what we want.
+As you can see, it's a simple WordPress function with two parameters.
+The first parameter is the link to our old URL's page.
+The second parameter is technically optional, but if left blank, it will default to an HTTP status 302, which we don't want.

-Since WordPress is based on PHP, we’re assuming your server must have PHP installed.
-In order to start, we’ll need to open up the file to edit in a file manager.
+To start, we'll need to edit the file you want to redirect.
 This should be the file that contains the contents of the old URL that we need to redirect to a new URL.

-Once again, let’s assume that we have the domain our-example-wp-site.com and that we want to redirect from our-example-wp-site.com/old-url to our-example-wp-site.com/new-url.
-Here’s the code that should go on our “old-url” page in plain PHP:
+Once again, let's assume that we have the domain our-example-wp-site.com and we want to redirect traffic from our-example-wp-site.com/old-url.php to our-example-wp-site.com/new-url.php.
+Here's the code that should go in the old-url.php file in plain PHP:

-The first line of this code is the exact HTTP status response to send.
+The first line of this code is the exact HTTP status response to send to any visitor's browser.
 Note that the prefix of HTTP/1.1 must be exactly as written.
 The next item must be the number of the status code.
-The portion that says “Moved Permanently” must be the correct corresponding string of words to our HTTP status code.
+The portion that says "Moved Permanently" must be the correct corresponding string of words for our HTTP status code.

 The second line in our PHP code must be the location of the new URL.
-This must contain the full path of the URL; in other words, we must include the entire URL, even if it’s a file within our own site.
-The reason is because it’s sent as the next browser header to the client, and it will be interpreted as written.
-Since the client won’t have all of your site’s files locally, it needs a reference to the complete, updated URL.
+This must contain the full path of the URL.
+In other words, we must include the entire URL, even if it's a file within our site.
+The reason is that it's sent as the next browser header to the client, and it will be interpreted as it's written.
+Since the client won't have your site's files locally, it needs a reference to the complete, updated URL.

 301 Redirect WordPress .htaccess

-Regardless of whether you’re using WordPress as your content management system or not (or even if you have PHP installed), you can use .htaccess to make a 301 redirect happen.
-If you’re using a graphical file manager, you’ll need to view hidden files and folders.
+Whether you're using WordPress as your content management system or not, if you're using the Apache (or Litespeed) HTTP server, you can use the .htaccess file to make a 301 redirect happen.

-The .htaccess file will be on your server in the “webroot”.
-That is, it’ll be in the top directory that holds your site’s contents.
-When adding anything to your .htaccess file, you should always back the file up first.
-These can get very long and complex.
-Another rule of thumb with these files is always to append edits, which means always adding edits to the bottom of the file.
+The .htaccess file will be on your server in the "web root."
+That is, it'll be in the top directory that holds your site's public HTML content.
+(It's often named the public_html folder.)
+When adding anything to your .htaccess file, you should always back it up first.
+The .htaccess file can get very long and complex.
+Another rule of thumb with these files is always to append your changes, which means always adding new lines to the end of the file.

-First, locate your .htaccess file and back it up to your local machine.
-Once you’ve done that, you can open the live version on your server in a text editor.
+First, locate your .htaccess file and back it up on your local machine.
+Once you've done that, you can open the live version on your server in a text editor.
 Go to the bottom of the file.
-In this example, we’re going to make sure that your site works regardless of whether a user enters “www.” before your URL or not.
+In this example, we're going to make sure that your site works regardless of whether a user enters www. before your URL or not.

 The .htaccess 301 Redirect Code